goblinhack/c-plus-plus-examples/std_unordered_set/README.md

 std::unordered_set is going to have linked list performance O(N).
 This is obviously a worse case scenario, but things like that happen.

-As std::unordered_set is a hash table on the backend, we need to provide a hash function when inserting elements.
+For std::unordered_set we need to provide a hash function when inserting elements.
 That function will be invoked as std::hash<type>, so we need to define it within the std namespace e.g.:
 ```C++
 namespace std {
     template <class T> struct hash<BankCustomer<T> > {